Are you in the beard gang already or looking for some black men’s beard care tips to get you started?

 Use a beard brush that suits your beard length and hair type.
 If you have a short beard, a bristle brush may be too coarse; it might pull your hair.

 Your shaving cream should create a smooth layer over the beard, a layer that's not too thin that the razor glides over your skin.
 Additionally, use a sharp razor to avoid dragging our skin.

-Single or double blade razors are better than multiple blades.
-When using a multiple-blade razor, each blade pulls and straightens the hair for the next one to cut closer.
+Single or double-blade razors are better than multiple blades.
+When using a multiple-blade razor, each edge pulls and straightens the hair for the next one to cut closer.
 That being so, you risk irritating the skin.

 Popular Questions About Beard Care For Black Men

 How Should A Black Man Brush His Beard?

 As we mentioned above, brush your hair down so that it grows toward your neck.
 It'll straighten it, making it easier to trim to the length of your beard style.

 How Long Does It Take For A Black Man To Grow A Beard?